HackYourFuture/React/week4/LESSONPLAN.md

 ## Agenda

-The purpose of this class is help the student refresh and apply the `concept of routing to the client-side`, to fully make use of the power of a SPA.
+The purpose of this class is help the student understand:

+- What the `context API` within React is
+- The difference between `client-side and server-side routing`
+- The purpose and use of `react-router-dom`

 ## Core Concepts

+1. Global state with `context API`

+- Context provides a way to pass data through the component tree without having to pass props down manually at every level.
+- Context is designed to share data that can be considered “global” for a tree of React components, such as the current authenticated user, theme, or preferred language.

+_Show instance of how to create `context`, pass down the `Provider` and `Consumer` and show the value.
+After, have the students do the same_

-1. Server-side routing
+2. Server-side routing

 - Routing refresher: the mechanism by which `requests` (as specified by a URL change or HTTP method) are `send to an endpoint on the server`, that then executes code that handles the request.
 - Server-side routing happens `when the client sends a request to the server`, usually **triggered by a URL change**

-2. Client-side routing
+3. Client-side routing

 - Server-side routing is the norm, but with rise of modern JavaScript and SPAs came **client-side routing**
 - On URL change **no request to server** (and thus no page refresh), **only changed state of app and URL adjustment**